kisahtegar/FundamentalAndroid/README.md

-# Notification App
+# Task & Back Stack with TaskStackBuilder (Notification App)

-Learn how to implement Notification with NotificationBuilder, NotificatonManager & PendingIntent:
+Learn how to implement Task & Back Stack with TaskStackBuilder, PendingIntent:

 | Nama Project                  | SimpleNotif                    |
 |-------------------------------|--------------------------------|